Why you should visit Chokchai Farm in Khao Yai, Thailand

-A few years ago, I went on a three day trip to Khao Yai, Thailand, with the company I was working for at the time.
-One of the highlights of the trip was a visit to Chokchai Farm, a family-oriented dairy ranch I have visited several times since, and one of the area’s most popular tourist attractions.
+A couple of years ago, I went on a three day trip to Khao Yai, Thailand, with the company I was working for at the time.
+One of the highlights of the trip was a visit to Chokchai Farm in Khao Yai, a family-oriented dairy ranch I have visited several times since, and one of the area’s most popular tourist attractions.

 Chokchai Farm is South Asia’s largest dairy farm and, if you’re not into farming, you’d think you’d be bored.
 Wrong!
 Chokchai Farm is also one of Thailand’s most popular tourist attractions.
 It’s less than 160 kilometres outside Bangkok, so you can get there in a couple of hours.
-It’s also an incredibly fun place for all the family but especially for kids.
+It’s also a fun place for all the family but especially for the kids.

 So, if you’re looking for an interesting and unusual place to visit the next time you’re in Thailand, don’t miss Chokchai Farm and here’s why.

-Chokchai Farm Tour – When you first arrive at Chokchai Farm, you buy a ticket and then wait for their next Farm Tour.
+Chokchai Farm Tour – When you first visit Chokchai Farm in Khao Yai, you buy a ticket and then wait for their next Farm Tour.
 We didn’t have to wait as we were in a group of over 100 people, so the tour was already set up for us.
 When we arrived, we were shown into a small theatre and watched a short movie about Chokchai Farm – how it started, how it grew and what products they made.

 Surprisingly, there were also English subtitles, which is unusual outside of Bangkok, so the western expats in the group knew what was going on too.

-After the movie, we were shown out of the movie theatre and then walked around part of the farm to see a prize bull and hear about Chokchai Farms breeding program.
+After the movie, we were shown out of the movie theatre and then walked around part of the farm to see a prize bull and hear about Chockchai Farms breeding program.
 We also saw a demonstration of milking, and volunteers from our group were asked to try their hand at milking a cow.
-We saw how the milk was processed, how the famous Chokchai ice cream was made and even saw an old Ferguston tractor and the first pick up truck in Thailand, a 1957 Peugot pick up.
+We saw how the milk was processed, how the famous Chokchai ice cream was made, and even saw an old Ferguson tractor and the first pick up truck in Thailand, a 1957 Peugot.

-From there, we climbed onto a tractor caravan (like a train) and we were driven around the farm to see the land and the cattle.
+From there, we climbed onto a tractor caravan (like an open sided train), and we were driven around the farm to see the land and the cattle.

 Moving on in the Farm Tour, we next stopped at a small petting zoo where the kids could feed the rabbits, calves, lambs and deer.
-Across from the zoo was a small animal show where Golden Retrievers, calves and even a monkey did funny animal tricks.
+Across from the zoo was a small animal show where Golden Retrievers, calves, and even a monkey doing funny tricks.

 Finally, there was a demonstration of sheep dogs rounding up cattle and then onto the Chokchai Farm shop where we could buy souvenirs, or go into the cafe next door and get coffee, juices, milk or one of the many flavors of delicious ice cream.

-Chokchai Farm also seems to take very good care of its animals.
-Everything was pristine and clean, so you could tell the owners of the farm value and love their livestock.
+Chokchai Farm also seems to take good care of its animals.
+Everything was pristine and clean, and the cattle seemed to get a lot of freedom, so you could tell the owners of the farm value and love their livestock.